West Nile virus (WNV) is a mosquito-borne virus that can be transmitted to humans through the bite of an infected mosquito.

 When do symptoms of WNV infection appear and how long they last

 There is no specific treatment, medication or cure for WNV disease.
-Serious cases are treated with supportive therapies to ease symptoms and prevent secondary infections.
+Serious cases are treated with supportive therapies to ease symptoms and maintain life.
 Supportive therapies include hospitalization, intravenous (IV) fluids, airway management, respiratory support and nursing care.
 Physical or occupational therapy may be needed to help with long-term effects.

 Currently there is no human vaccine available to prevent WNV infection.
 There are a number of companies currently working on a vaccine but this is still in the development phase.